Around the year 2000 we received an avalanche of sad reports about distilleries

 to collect some more data for a proper write-up, but for now I'd like to point you towards their web site on www.kingsbarnsdistillery.com.

-Kininvie was nothing more than a 'dependance' of the Balvenie malt whisky distillery, which produced generic malt whisky for blending purposes between 1990 and 2010.
+Kininvie is not really an independent malt whisky distillery, but rather a 'dependance' of the Balvenie distillery.
+Between 1990 and 2010 it produced generic malt whisky for blending purposes.
 After 20 years the owners (William Grant & Sons) decided to close Kininvie because the new (even larger and more modern) Ailsa Bay distillery was perfectly able to produce the generic type of malt whisky that is used mostly in blends.
+However, William Grant later decided to re-open the distillery again in order to market its malt whisky.
 You can find more details about the history and equipment of the Kininvie 'distillery' on the full Kininvie distillery profile.

 James Thomson (formerly of Scotchwhisky.com - which is now owned by Sukhinder Singh) was closely involved with the Ladybank project in the past - but I'm not sure if that's still the case because the blog on the website hasn't been updated since 2006.
 The whole project has been set up as a club; members can invest in the distillery (located in the 'Kingdom of Fife') and reserve their own stock.
 Here's a quote from the site; 'The Club intends, by focusing on very small production quantities, to create one of the world's greatest single malt whiskies.
 By reducing yields so that we can always improve quality, and by distributing our whisky only to members and special guests who visit the distillery, Ladybank will add a new dimension to the world of Scotch Malt Whisky production.'